apache/incubator-kie-kogito-runtimes/README.txt

 Releasing
 =========

-Use JDK 1.6, because in JDK 1.5 the module drools-repository-modeshape-connector is not build.
+Use JDK 1.6, because in JDK 1.5 the module guvnor-repository-connector-modeshape is not build.

 To produce distribution builds use:
 $ mvn -Dfull clean install